![]() |

 Added | Wed, 05/10/2016 |

-There are a huge number of different tracks, which for various reasons are attributed to the unexplained.
-To this phenomenon we consider only copytophone traces, as in all cases of their appearance stand out common features, distinct from other phenomena, which involve the appearance of unusual marks.
+There are a huge number of different traces, which for various reasons are attributed to unexplained.
+We refer only hoof-like footprints to this phenomenon, since in all cases of their appearance there are common signs that differ from other phenomena in which the appearance of unusual footprints appears.

-Copytophone traces in many cultures, traditionally associated with evil spirits.
-Different people consider their source of devils, demons, the devil, and witches with hooves instead of feet, the damned, etc.
+Hoof-like footprints in many cultures are traditionally associated with evil spirits.
+Different peoples consider devils, demons, the devil, as well as witches with hooves instead of legs, the damned, etc. to be the source of their origin.

-Thus, the phenomenon of "traces of the devil" will be considered copytophone signs that have appeared on a variety of surfaces that have certain signs of deviation from the norm (the rate of occurrence, the distance between the prints, etc.)
+Thus, the phenomenon of "devil's footprints" will be considered hoof-like signs that have appeared on various surfaces that have certain signs of deviation from the norm (the rate of occurrence, the distance between the prints, etc.)

-Stories about the "devil's footprints" is rooted in a remote antiquity.
-The first mention can be considered the 929 year.
-In Japan, the territory of the Imperial Palace were "the devil's footprints."
+The stories about the "devil's footprints" are rooted in remote antiquity.
+The very first mention can be considered the year 929.
+In Japan, "devilish traces" were observed on the territory of the imperial palace.

-The earliest written reference that we could find dates back to the year 1205.
-According to Ralph Coggeshall (which also describes the strange phenomenon of his era), writer of the 13th century, 19 Jul 1205, strange hoof prints after a strong storm.
+According to Ralph Cogeshell (who also described strange phenomena in his era), a writer of the 13th century, on July 19, 1205, strange hoof prints appeared after a severe thunderstorm.

-There are very few primary sources describing this event.
-Known only documents found after the publication in 1950 of the article about the incident Devon County historical society, which requested help in finding additional information.
-After this was discovered, a collection of articles and letters 1850-ies, vicar Elcombe, among which is a letter to him from his friend the vicar Makhrova, containing a letter to the newspaper The Illustrated London News marked "Not for printing" and print traces, allegedly made from nature, and there were found indications of other newspaper articles about this event; it was established the identity of the first who discoursed about the traces correspondent: it was the future curator of one of the museums of Exeter, who at that time was 19 years old.
+There are very few primary sources telling about this event.
+Only documents found after the publication in 1950 of an article about the incident by the Devonshire Historical Society, which asked for help in finding additional information, are known.
+After that, a collection of articles and letters from the 1850s by Vicar Ellcombe was discovered, among which there is a letter to him from his friend Vicar Mcgrove, containing his letter to the newspaper The Illustrated London News marked "Not for print" and with a drawing of traces allegedly made from nature, and there were also found indications of other newspaper articles telling about this event; according to them, the identity of the first correspondent who told about the traces was established: he turned out to be the future curator of one of the Exter museums, who was 19 years old at that time.

-Only relatively reliable source about an event time close to it spaced, four: letters Ellacombe, letter Makhrova, reporting from Exeter and a letter of the anonymous author to a newspaper in which he suggests that the traces left otter.
-All subsequent articles, including those mentioned above, and article 1890, the Busk, where he cited the testimony of witnesses, reprinted in 1922, appeared much later, so they should be treated with caution.
+There are four relatively reliable sources about the event, which are not far from him in time: letters from Ellacombe, a letter from Mcgrove, a report from Exeter and a certain letter from an anonymous author to one of the newspapers, in which he suggests that otters left the tracks.
+All subsequent articles, including those mentioned above, as well as Busk's 1890 article, where he cited eyewitness accounts, reprinted in 1922, appeared much later than the event, so they should be treated with caution.

-There is information about several such incidents in other parts of the world, although none of them had the same scale, as is the case in Devon.
+There is information about several other similar incidents in other parts of the world, although none of them had the same scale as the case in Devon.

-James Clark Ross, wrote that during the Antarctic expedition 1839-1843 years on the island of Kerguelen in 1840 it was discovered a strange horseshoe-shaped traces - first on the ground, in the snow, then on rock where there was no snow.
-The footprints were similar to the traces of a horse or a donkey, but such animals of the expedition, nor on the island was not.
+James Clark Ross wrote that during the Antarctic Expedition of 1839-1843 on the island of Kerguelen in 1840, he discovered strange horseshoe-shaped tracks - first on the ground, in the snow, and then on a rock where there was no snow.
+The tracks looked like the tracks of a horse or a donkey, but there were no such animals either on the expedition or on the island itself.

-Fifteen years before the events of the Devonian, in 1840, The Times wrote about that in Scotland, in Glen Orci, March 14, were found strange footprints, like the prints of cloven hooves, at a distance of 12 miles.
-The one who left them, was if to proceed from the depth of footprints, large size (approximately from large foal) and it was lame.
+Fifteen years before the Devonian events, in 1840, The Times wrote that in Scotland, in Glen Orchy, on March 14, strange tracks similar to the prints of cloven hooves were found at a distance of up to 12 miles.
+The one who left them was, if we proceed from the depth of the tracks, a large size (about the size of a large foal) and at the same time limped.

-In The Illustrated London News in March 1855 was published the article of correspondent of the newspaper in Heidelberg, which, citing "authoritative Polish doctor of medicine," reported that on a Sandy Hill in the Kingdom of Poland, on the border with Galicia, such traces are found in the snow (and sometimes in the sand) every year, and the locals believe that leaves them a supernatural being.
+In The Illustrated London News in March 1855, an article was published by a newspaper correspondent in Heidelberg, who, referring to an "authoritative Polish doctor of medicine," reported that on a Sandy Hill in the Kingdom of Poland, on the border with Galicia, such traces are found in the snow (and sometimes in the sand) every year, and local residents believe that they are being abandoned by a supernatural being.

 1886: New Zealand.